 Harrington's gerbil (Taterillus harringtoni) as a pet

-The Harrington's gerbil (Taterillus harringtoni) is a gerbil-like species native to drier regions.
-This animal is primarily kept as a viewing animal : digging, foraging, sand bathing, and creating "routes" through its enclosure are natural behaviors.
-This species is classified as a pet, meaning it may be kept as a pet.
-DRD Rodent Shop® has been a specialist since 2011 and is happy to help you with practical basic furnishing that works.
+The Harrington's gerbil ( Taterillus harringtoni ) is a gerbil-like species native to drier regions.
+If this species were kept as a pet, it would likely be primarily for viewing : digging, foraging, sand bathing, and creating "routes" through the enclosure are typical of similar desert rodents.
+Because practical information about this species as a pet is limited, we will focus here on a basic setup that is generally suitable for this type of animal.
+DRD Rodent Shop® has been a Specialist since 2011 and is happy to help you with a practical, logically designed setup.

 Character & activity

-Harrington's gerbils are alert and highly responsive to change.
-A quiet location (not right next to speakers or a busy walkway) and a predictable routine are helpful.
-Expect an animal with whom you can build rapport through quiet presence , feeding, and observation.
+Gerbil-like species are often alert and react strongly to change.
+A quiet location (not right next to speakers or a busy walking path) and a predictable routine usually help.
+Expect an animal that you can build rapport with through quiet presence, feeding, and observation.

 Accommodation (terrarium) & furnishings